HuemulSolutions/enola/docs/feedback_evaluation.md

 This means a `value=95` will be considered as Very Good for the "Format of the Response".

-Please keep in mind that evaluations can have different ranges, it is important that you use a `value` that is inside the defined scale, you can check them by visiting the Enola-AI platform.
+Please keep in mind that evaluations can have different ranges, it is important that you use a `value` that is inside the defined scale, you can check them in more details by visiting the Enola-AI platform.

 **comment:**

-The `comment` is the note you want to leave for this evaluation, you can write how was the experience or the satisfaction level that you had with the interaction, the feedback you provide here can be useful for further analysis.
+The `comment` is a note you want to leave for this evaluation.
+You can describe your experience or the level of satisfaction you had with the interaction.
+The feedback provided here can be useful for further analysis.

 ### Step 5: Rate an Evaluation by Level